Fat Killer Review- Does This Diet Pill Actually Work?

 No joke – over 50% of diet products simply don’t work.
 So what about Fat Killer?
 There’s been plenty of chatter about these pills, so we wrote a comprehensive review, examining the ingredients, side effects, customer care and clinical studies.
 Plus we took a look at numerous dieter comments found all over the web.
 Finally, we compacted the data we found to give you the information you need.

-To begin with, Fat Killer is a European weight-loss supplement that appears to be made in Austria or Germany.
-This one aid is primarily marketed to women.
-Fat Killer capsules contain vitamin B5, garcinia cambogia, African mango, green coffee bean, guarana, L-carnitine, white willow bark, green tea extract and Korean ginseng.
+To begin with, Fat Killer is a weight-loss supplement.
+The ingredients are garcinia cambogia, African mango, green coffee bean, guarana, L-carnitine, white willow bark, green tea extract and Korean ginseng.
 This “slimming pill” claims to burn off fat three times faster and target problem areas such as the midsection.
 It should be taken daily, as two capsules, for maximum results.
 No specific diet or exercise plan is mentioned.

-Fat Killer has been around since 2013, and it does contain some natural ingredients, great choice.
-Also, this supplement is for people of all sizes and it provides antioxidants, but read on…
+Fat Killer has been around since 2013, and it does contain some natural ingredients.
+Multiple third-party retailers sell the supplement.
+We like the use of some natural ingredients and that we found a few positive comments, but read on…

 Our first consideration with Fat Killer ingredients was the price.
 “It looks like the actual cost of Fat Killer diet pills, after shipping and handling, is about $100 per bottle, which is a one-month supply.
 This is certainly not affordable for many people trying to lose weight,” says our Research Editor.

 According to one dieter, “Too expensive for me, and I can’t even tell if it works.”